 In the One PiecePeggy Sue fic Second Wind, in Chapter 17, Luffy, understandably since he’s already gone through it…and is so happy-go-lucky anyway, doesn’t react much to the prehistoric nature of Little Garden, nor to the giant Dorry.
 Vivi is significantly less nonchalant.

 Anyone who comes across Naruto or Xanna nude and/or having sex in The (Questionable) Burdens of Leadership of a Troll Emperor will generally ignore it.
 At least anyone from (or has spent a great deal of time in) the Celestial Empire will, others usually react as expected.
 This is especially poignant when two Tok'ra need to talk to Naruto.
 The visiting Tok'ra is mortified to see a nude Naruto who was clearly in the middle of having sex, while the one who acts as the Tok'ras ambassador to the Celestial Empire carries on a conversation with him as normal.

-Actually Justified in Parting Words with the Not My Problem Spell, which influences anyone looking at the enspelled object to decide that said object is uninteresting and probably a lot of trouble to deal with, causing them to subconsciously ignore it.
-It's stated that the more bizzare the enspelled object appears, the more effective the spell gets, since bizzare things tend to be inconvenient to deal with.
+Actually Justified in Parting Words with the Not My Problem Spell, which influences anyone looking at the enchanted object to decide that said object is uninteresting and probably a lot of trouble to deal with, causing them to subconsciously ignore it.
+It's stated that the more bizarre the enchanted object appears, the more effective the spell gets, since bizarre things tend to be inconvenient to deal with.